Our Thesis

 • By 2040, around 24% of the world's population will live in Africa.

-• By 2040, nearly 80% of people in extreme poverty will be in Africa.
+• By 2040, nearly 80% of people in extreme poverty globally will be in Africa.

 • Most of these people will lack access to basic sanitation, proper healthcare, and quality education.